COUNTIF

 Examples 🔗

-Suppose you have a list of student scores in cells A2 to A11 and want to count the number of scores that are greater than or equal to 80.
-The COUNTIF formula would be: =COUNTIF(A2:A11, ">=80")
+If you have a list of student scores in cells A2 to A11 and want to count the number of scores that are greater than or equal to 80, use the COUNTIF formula: =COUNTIF(A2:A11, ">=80")

 Notes 🔗